Amargasaurus: Locomotion

+Life history

+In a 2021 study, Guillermo Windholz and Ignacio Cerda obtained thin sections of the humerus, femur, and a rib of the Amargasaurus specimen in order to determine the number and spacing of lines of arrested growth (analogous to the growth rings of a tree).
+The rib showed the most complete record of lines of arrested growth, indicating that the Amargasaurus holotype individual was at least ten years old.
+In sauropodomorphs, sexual maturity occurred long before adult size was reached.
+In the outer cortex (the most external layer of the bone when seen in cross section) of the Amargasaurus individual, lines of arrested growth are more abundant, indicating sexual maturity.
+However, an external fundamental system (a layer containing very closely spaced lines of arrested growth) is missing, possibly indicating that the individual was not yet fully grown, although it cannot be excluded that the external fundamental system was originally present but has since been eroded.

 Paleoecology

 Amargasaurus stems from sedimentary rocks of the La Amarga Formation, which is part of the Neuquén Basin and dates to the Barremian and late Aptian of the Early Cretaceous.
 Most vertebrate fossils, including Amargasaurus, have been found in the lowermost (oldest) part of the formation, the Puesto Antigual Member.
 This member is approximately 29 m in thickness and mainly composed of sandstones deposited by braided rivers.
 The Amargasaurus skeleton itself was recovered from a layer composed of sandy conglomerates.
 The sauropod fauna of the La Amarga Formation was diverse and included the basal rebbachisaurid Zapalasaurus, the dicraeosaurid Amargatitanis, and unnamed remains of basal titanosauriforms.
 The high diversity suggests that different sauropod species exploited different food sources in order to reduce competition.
 Basal Titanosauriforms showed proportionally longer necks, longer forelimbs, and broader tooth crowns than Dicraeosaurids and Rebbachisaurids, suggesting greater feeding heights.
 Amargasaurus probably fed above ground level at heights of up to 2.7 m, as evidenced by the anatomy of its neck and inner ear.
 Rebbachisaurids like Zapalasaurus presumably fed at ground-level, while basal Titanosauriforms exploited food sources at higher levels.

-Other dinosaurs of the La Amarga Formation include the stegosaur Amargastegos; predatory dinosaurs include the small ceratosaur Ligabueino, and the presence of a large tetanuran is indicated by teeth.
+Other dinosaurs of the La Amarga Formation include an indeterminate stegosaur; predatory dinosaurs include the small ceratosaur Ligabueino, and the presence of a large tetanuran is indicated by teeth.
 Other than dinosaurs, the formation is notable for the cladotherian mammal Vincelestes, the only mammal known from the Early Cretaceous of South America.
 Crocodylomorphs are represented by the trematochampsid Amargasuchus – the holotype of this genus was found in association with the Amargasaurus bones.